masoudmoraa/chessProject/README.md

 # chessProject
-it uses SFML library and CMAKE to run the project download CPPfiles and header folders and CMakeLists.txt put them in the same directory run the program using cmake
+it uses SFML library and CMAKE to run the project \n download "cppfiles" and "headers" folders and CMakeLists.txt put them in the same directory run the program using cmake